-Hedging is conducted as a measure against the risk of interest rate variation and foreign currency variation based on company rules of respective subsidiaries.
+Hedging is conducted as a measure against the risk of foreign currency variation and interest rate variation based on company rules of respective subsidiaries.

 (iv) Method of assessing hedging effectiveness

 Hedging effectiveness is evaluated based on fluctuation amounts of hedged items and hedging instruments by comparing the cumulative changes of market fluctuations between the hedged item with the hedging instrument during the period between the start of the transaction to the point at which effectiveness is assessed.